 The Company reviews the carrying values of its long-lived assets annually and periodically whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Events that result in an impairment review include plans to close a retail location, distribution or fulfillment center or a significant decrease in the operating results of a long-lived asset.
 The Company's retail locations are reviewed for impairment at the retail location level, which is the lowest level at which individual cash flows can be identified.
 When events indicate that an asset may be impaired and the estimated undiscounted cash flows are less than the carrying amount of the asset, the impaired asset is adjusted to its estimated fair value and an impairment loss is recorded.
 Goodwill has been assigned to reporting units for purposes of impairment testing.
 The Company evaluates goodwill to determine if the carrying value exceeds the fair value of the reporting unit.
-During fiscal 2018, we recorded impairment charges for ten retail locations, totaling \$11,410, included in "Cost of sales" in the Consolidated Statements of Income.
-During fiscal 2017, the Company recorded impairment charges for three retail locations, totaling \$4,341, included in "Cost of sales" and \$1,499 is in "Selling, general and administrative expenses," in the Consolidated Statements of Income.
-During fiscal 2016, the Company recorded impairment charges for five retail locations totaling \$8,928, of which \$7,429 is in "Cost of sales" and \$1,499 is in "Selling, general and administrative expenses," in the Consolidated Statements of Income.
-During fiscal 2016, the Company recorded impairment charges for five retail locations of Income.
+During fiscal 2018, we recorded impairment charges for the retail locations, totaling \$11,410, included in "Cost of sales" in the Consolidated Statements of Income.
+During fiscal 2017, the Company recorded impairment charges for three retail locations, totaling \$4,341, included in "Cost of sales" in the Consolidated Statements of Income.
+During fiscal 2016, the Company recorded impairment charges for five retail locations, totaling \$8,928, of which \$7,429 is in "Cost of sales" and \$1,499 is in "Selling, general and administrative expenses," in the Consolidated Statements of Income.
 During the Company's assessment of current and future performance it was determined that these retail locations would not be able to generate sufficient cash flow over the expected remaining lease term to recover the remaining carrying value of the respective retail location assets.